Three Italian Pantry Recipes

-An appetizer, a salad and a main course can from things you likely already have at home.
+An appetizer, a salad and a main course from things you likely already have at home.

-However, making a big Italian feast––either for friends or just yourself––doesn’t even demand a trip to the grocery store, if you follow these easy recipes.
+However, making a big Italian feast––either for friends and family or just yourself––might not even demand a trip to the grocery store, if you follow these easy recipes.

 The Appetizer Course: Cacio Pepe Deviled Eggs